Santoshsohani/MicroServices/mircoservices.md

 | **Middleware**    | Software that helps coordinate (e.g., message queues, service mesh) |
 | **Databases**     | Often distributed themselves (e.g., Cassandra, MongoDB Cluster)     |

+# CAP Theorem
+In an Distributed system - you can gurantee any two of the following three properties:
+1. **Consistency**
+2. **Availabity**
+3. **Partition Tolerance**

+**Consistency**
+It refers to all the nodes in the system should have **same data at the same time**, in other words every read operation should have the latest write operation or error.